Maidie Norman: Acting

 Norman began her career in radio with appearances on The Jack Benny Program and Amos 'n' Andy.
 In 1946, she began studying at the Actors' Laboratory Theatre in Hollywood.
 She made her stage debut in 1949 as Honey in Deep Are the Roots at the Mayan Theater in Los Angeles.

 In 1947, Norman made her film debut in The Peanut Man.
 She initially found it difficult to find positive roles in films for African-American women and felt limited in playing maids and domestics.
 While she did appear in such roles, Norman refused to portray these characters in a subservient or stereotypical manner that was considered the norm.
 She later said "In the beginning, I made a pledge that I would play no role that deprived black women of their dignity."

 Norman appeared in her only leading role in 1951, playing Martha Crawford in The Well.
 She later appeared in supporting roles in Torch Song (1953), Bright Road (1953), Susan Slept Here (1954), The Opposite Sex (1956), and Written on the Wind (1956).
 One of her more memorable roles was as the ill-fated housekeeper Elvira Stitt in Robert Aldrich's 1962 horror film What Ever Happened to Baby Jane?, with Bette Davis and Joan Crawford.
 In a 1995 interview, Norman recalled that the character was originally written as a "doltish, yessum character".
 She rewrote the dialogue, which she called "old slavery-time talk", in an effort to dignify the character.

 During the 1960s and for the remainder of her career, Norman appeared mainly in television roles because she believed more opportunities existed for African-American performers in the medium.
-Her TV credits include appearances in The Loretta Young Show, Perry Mason, Alfred Hitchcock Presents, Ben Casey, and Dr. Kildare.
+Her TV credits include appearances in The Loretta Young Show, Perry Mason, Alfred Hitchcock Presents, Ben Casey, Dragnet and Dr. Kildare.
 In 1961, she appeared in the Los Angeles production of A Raisin in the Sun.

 In the 1970s and 1980s, Norman guest-starred on episodes of Good Times, The Jeffersons, Little House on the Prairie, and The Streets of San Francisco.
 Her last film role was in Terrorist on Trial: The United States vs. Salim Ajami (1988), and the same year, she made her television appearances in the American sitcom Amen, the TV movie Side by Side, and an episode of Simon & Simon.